cedarbdd/cedar/README.markdown

 ### Exception Symbolication

-By default Cedar symbolicates exceptions that caused test failures; however, this feature might be turned off with `CEDAR_SKIP_EXCEPTION_SYMBOLICATION` since symbolicating many exceptions can become a lengthy operation.
+By default Cedar does not symbolicate exceptions that caused test failures, since symbolicating many exceptions can become a lengthy operation;
+however, this feature can be turned on with `CEDAR_SYMBOLICATE_EXCEPTIONS`.

 ## Code Snippets